teamkili/docs/docs/answer.md

 - history (array): An array of chat history objects representing the conversation.
 Each object in the array should have the following properties:
   - role (string): The role of the participant in the conversation.
 Use "user" for user messages and "assistant" for assistant messages.
   - content (string): The content of the message.
 Enter the text of the message for each role.
-- chat_id (string): A string identifier to store the original chat ID.
+- chat_thread_id (string): A string identifier to store the original chat ID.
 Provide a unique ID for the chat session.

 **Sample request:**

 ```
 {
 	"project_id": "19a365f4-504a-4fe5-9a2d-66f40ee4581e",
-	"chat_id": "31a67fb9-70f5-4638-bfae-c0c9f4e3600c",
+	"chat_thread_id": "31a67fb9-70f5-4638-bfae-c0c9f4e3600c",
 	"question": "How do I get a refund on my account?",
-	"history":[
-			{
-        "role": "user",
-        "content": "Do you offer refunds?"
-      },
-      {
-        "role": "assistant",
-        "content": "Yes, we offer full refunds within 30 days of purchase."
-      }
-		]
 }
 ```